Dynamical analysis of the redshift drift in FLRW universes: Introduction

-Astrometrically measuring this effect would certainly be a challenging enterprise, with typical estimates suggesting the need for a decade-long observational window.
-In fact, the first detailed observational feasibility study, for the Extremely Large Telescope (ELT), was done in reference \cite{Liske:2008}.
-As current cosmological probes are able to map our (present-day) past light cone, the redshift drift is unique in comparing different past light cones, and thus can be used to distinguish between distinct cosmological models \cite{Martins:2016,Corasaniti:2007bg,Quartin:2009xr,Yoo:2010hi,Guo:2015gpa,Martinelli:2012vq,Geng:2015ara,Calabrese:2013lga,Mishra:2012vi}.
+Measuring this effect will certainly be a challenging enterprise, with typical estimates suggesting the need for a decade-long observational window.
+Starting from an estimated detection time of a couple of decades---using the first observational feasibility study of the Extremely Large Telescope (ELT) \cite{Liske:2008}---recent experimental proposals suggest a detection time as low as 6 years~\cite{Eikenberry:2019} (though the constraints provided on cosmological parameters could potentially be greatly diminished by the time-reduction~\cite{Esteves:2021}).
+Furthermore, other future prospects from RD measurements are proposed to test the cosmological principle \mbox{(i.e., isotropy} and homogeneity) by taking into account large-scale structures and distinguishing between non-FLRW cosmological models \cite{Uzan:2008,Koksbang:2022,Koksbang:2015,Quartin:2009xr,Yoo:2010hi,Geng:2015ara,Calabrese:2013lga,Mishra:2012vi,Li:2021}.
 More boldly, some authors have recently speculated on what might be do-able with millennia-long observational windows~\cite{Loeb:2022}.